-Our hero, climbing out of the mess that could be your library.
+A rockstar developer, climbing out of the mess that is your library.

 Taking lessons from Plug, Ecto, and Swoosh let’s examine

 how these libraries create composable and intuitive APIs like so:

 Because Elixir is immutable, libraries often feature some kind of model object (usually a struct) that gets passed around throughout the library.
 Examples include Plug.Conn and Ecto.Query.

 These model objects are used in methods that look like this: